-Ten years ago LabRoots launched a new system of learning for a global scientific audience.
-Now, the 2019 Clinical Diagnostics and Research Virtual Event will again bring together clinicians, researchers, medical experts and professionals for the tenth time, LabRoots aims to elevate the level of collaboration and in turn, advance clinical diagnostics, research and medicine.
+Eleven years ago LabRoots launched a new system of learning for a global scientific audience.
+Now, the 2020 Clinical Diagnostics and Research Virtual Event will again bring together clinicians, researchers, medical experts and professionals for the 11th time.
+LabRoots aims to elevate the level of collaboration and in turn, advance clinical diagnostics, research and medicine.

-On November 14th thousands of will join in a discussion of the continuous progress made with advances in laboratory testing and patient care and treatment.
+On November 12, 2020 thousands will join in a discussion of the continuous progress made with advances in laboratory testing and patient care and treatment.
 With new technologies and treatments available, updates in regulatory processes are also necessary to ensure patient safety and proper practices.
-This complementary, two-day conference offers an amazing opportunity to benefit from interacting with a global community of like-minded colleagues from the comfort of home.

 Use #LRclinical to follow the conversation!